TheTrustedComputer/ROCm-RDNA1/README.md

 # ROCm-RDNA1

 ROCm build scripts and patches for PyTorch and ONNX Runtime targeting the RDNA1 instruction set.
-Other ROCm components aren't necessary for either of these, so they're excluded from the script to streamline the operation.

 In our setup, we have two 8 GB AMD Radeon RX 5500 XTs for machine learning purposes, not the standard 4 GB model.
-We must set the GPU target to `gfx1012` to ensure interoperability without broken workarounds with `HSA_OVERRIDE_GFX_VERSION` that may lead to unpredictable behavior from mismatched instruction sets.
+We set the GPU target to `gfx1012` to ensure interoperability without broken workarounds with `HSA_OVERRIDE_GFX_VERSION` that may lead to unpredictable behavior from mismatched instruction sets.
 The 5600 XT and 5700 XT correspond to `gfx1010` respectively, so choose the matching target with your AMD GPU.

 ## Disclaimers